The Karuna Center – Live and Work in Ways that Do No Harm

 Trauma Informed Practices

 Communities, organizations, and advocates for positive social change often engage with traumatized individuals, communities, and systems – or may experience vicarious trauma as a result of their work.
 Trauma is an injury resulting from an experience that overwhelms one’s ability to protect oneself and stay safe.
 The injury can be physical, developmental, emotional, relational, and/or spiritual.
-Becoming trauma literate and building trauma-informed skills is important in order to anticipate, prepare, and recognize and respond.
+Becoming trauma literate and building trauma-informed skills and resilience is important in order to anticipate, prepare, and recognize and respond.
 Manage the effects of secondary and vicarious trauma.